nyu-dl/dl4ir-webnav/README.md

 ## Dataset and Other Files

-The files used in the project can be [downloaded here](https://drive.google.com/folderview?id=0B5LbsF7OcHjqUFhWQ242bzdlTWc&usp=sharing):
+The dataset and auxiliary files can be [downloaded here](https://drive.google.com/folderview?id=0B5LbsF7OcHjqUFhWQ242bzdlTWc&usp=sharing):

 * **wiki.hdf5**: English Wikipedia articles and hyperlinks (compiled from the [dump file of September/2015](https://dumps.wikimedia.org/enwiki/20150901/enwiki-20150901-pages-articles.xml.bz2)).
 * **wiki_emb.hdf5**: Articles' embeddings, computed as the average word vector representation of all the words in the